Medieval Serfdom of Roman origin

 During the wars between Brabant and Gelre, Oss is regularly sacked and its citizens complain that they are unable to pay the feudal fees.
 In 1526 they were stated as being 680 Rhine Guilders and 187 mudde (measure) of Rye

 Historian Jan Cunen argued that there also had been a property on the Heuvel (Hill), what is now the centre of the town.
 He concluded that this property was donated to the Abbey of Echternach and that this became the basis for the new church, the old one being the one to the south on the higher heath grounds.
 The Heuvel, being the highest place so close to the lower laying farming lands, must have been a prime property and it would make sense that that would have been occupied by the local chiefs and later Lords and these were the people, especially during Merovingian and Carolingian times, who would donate property to missionaries such as Willibrord.
 Most of the tithes paid to Echternach (The St Willibrord tithes) are on properties in and around the Heuvel.

 The local Lords were the Jonkers (young nobleman) van Oss.
 The first known ancestor is Jan (van Panhedel) van Oss.
 Panheel is a very small village near Roermond in Limburg, could perhaps he or his family have received property is Oss, important enough to slowly see Panhedel disappear in favour of the surname van Oss?

-The first tangible link with Oss dates from 1322 when Marcelus van Oss is mentioned to have an ‘open house’ here which he had been allowed to built by the Duke for the defence of the Duchy against Gelre.
-This was probably was the castle Terwanen or Trawanten on the Craekenburg.
+The first tangible link with Oss dates from 1322 when Marcelus van Oss is mentioned to have an ‘open house’ here which he had been allowed to build by the Duke for the defence of the Duchy against Gelre.
+This was probably the castle Terwanen or Trawanten on the Craekenburg.